 POOL PARTY RESERVATION PROCEDURES:

-- If you are out of town and cannot come in-person to make your pool party reservation and payment, you should designate someone local to come into the office to handle the reservation and payment for you.
+- If you are out of town and cannot come in-person to make your pool party reservation and payment, you should designate someone local to handle the reservation and payment for you.

-- Private Pool Party fees (for both pool facilities) is $120 per hour (minimum of 2 hours).
+- Private Pool Party fee is $120 per hour (minimum of 2 hours).
 This covers 100 people inside the fenced area, regardless if they are swimming or not.
-For rentals that exceed 100 guests, please see note additional fees that apply: 101-150 (add $20 per hour), 150-200 (additional $40 per hour).
-For groups larger than 200, your reservation this must be discussed with Administrative staff prior to booking.
+For rentals that exceed 100 guests, please note additional fees that apply: 101-150 (add $20 per hour), 150-200 (additional $40 per hour).
 We require a head count at the time of booking to ensure we have the necessary number of lifeguards for the event.
 Failure to notify and pay for additional guests prior to the event will result in non-entry of those guests.

 - If you cancel 30 days or more prior to your event, and an alternative date cannot be arranged, 50% of your payment will be forfeited and the remainder will be refunded.